wazo-platform/wazo-platform.org/website/uc-doc/upgrade/upgrade_notes.md

 - The embedded API documentation (`https://<wazo-ip>/api`) has been removed.
 You can access the same documentation via the [API Console](https://wazo-platform.org/documentation) on the Wazo platform website, using your `<wazo-ip>` for local API access.
+- The configuration section names in the confbridge configuration file have been changed to use the prefix `wazo_` instead of `xivo_`.
+If you manually modified these configuration section in `/etc/asterisk/confbridge.d/*.conf` you MUST use the new names.

 Consult the
 [25.01 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%20%3D%20WAZO%20AND%20fixVersion%20%3D%2025.01)